praj-bellakka/tp/docs/DeveloperGuide.md

 that record is replaced with another record with the updated weight.
 Otherwise, a new weight record with the updated weight is created and added to the weight tracker.

+### List Weight Tracker

+This feature allows the user to list the weight tracker data in a particular month or since the start of using the app.
+Given below is an example usage scenario and how its mechanism behaves at each step.

+1. The user executes the `list /weight /month 1` command to list all weight tracker data in January (in the current year). `ListWeightProgressCommand#execute` is called, which calls `User#getWeightTrackerDisplay`.
+2. `User#getRelevantWeightRecords` is called to get all weight records in January in the current year.
+If there is more than one weight record, the difference between the weight in the earliest record and the latest record is calculated.
+3. The weight tracker is displayed, showing weight records and the calculated weight change in January.

 ### Generate Calorie Goal

 This feature allows the user to generate a daily calorie goal according to their body type and their desired weekly weight change and set that as their daily goal.